debug-js/debug/Readme.md

  set DEBUG=*,-not_this
  ```

-The run the program to be debugged as ususal.
+Then, run the program to be debugged as ususal.

 ## Millisecond diff